jirutka/rsql-parser/README.md

 ----------

-Nodes are [visitable](http://en.wikipedia.org/wiki/Visitor_pattern), so to traverse the parsed AST (and convert it to SQL query maybe), you can implement the provided [RSQLVisitor] interface or one of its adapters ([NoArgRSQLVisitorAdapter], [SuperNodesRSQLVisitorAdapter]).
+Nodes are [visitable](http://en.wikipedia.org/wiki/Visitor_pattern), so to traverse the parsed AST (and convert it to SQL query maybe), you can implement the provided [RSQLVisitor] interface or simplified [NoArgRSQLVisitorAdapter].

 ```java
 Node rootNode = new RSQLParser().parse("name==RSQL;version=ge=2.0");